LinkTypes elements reference

 |Use to link test cases with shared steps.
 You share steps between test cases to avoid having to create multiple entries of the same sequence of steps.|

-- Available only from VSTS and TFS 2017 and later versions.
+- Available from TFS 2017 and later versions.

 Test plan and test suite links

 What link type is used to link test cases to test suites and test suites to test plans?